How to Get Rid of Grasshoppers in Your Garden: 9 Methods

 Grasshoppers are typically harmless insects, but in large numbers, they can cause significant damage to gardens and other desirable foliage.
 If you’re seeing a lot of grasshoppers causing damage to your plants, it’s time to find a solution.
 For the best results, combine elimination and prevention tactics to kill and repel grasshoppers.
 Let’s check out some of the best ways you can accomplish this task.

-The 9 Methods How To Get Rid of Grasshoppers in Your Garden
+The 9 Methods on How To Get Rid of Grasshoppers in Your Garden

 1. Dust Your Plants With Flour